dstorie80/BC_C5_Calendar/README.md

 - I was able to successfully store the current time and date and display it as part of the header.
 Then use that time/date to update the dom and set the class for each div with either a past/present/future to the class
 - I was also able to practice saving data to the local store by class
 - I was able to practice retrieving data from the local store and placing the data in the correct class.
+- I was able to use the exisitn jQuery that was included for the index.js

 ## Table of Contents